devendranaga/linux-systems-programming-with-c/string_manipulations.md

 }
 ```

 Alternatively the length of the string can be calculated manually.
-The length of the string is the count of characters till the null terminator mark except the null terminator.
+The length of the string is the count of characters till the null termination mark except the null terminator.

 ```c
 int own_strlen(char *string)